foundersandcoders/error-handling-workshop/README.md

 * Understand how to use the return error pattern
 * Understand how to use the error-first callback pattern
 * Understand in what contexts each of these approaches might be useful
-* Understand why server-side validation is necessary for safe software

 ## Problem